‹ Back to New at Amity Blog

 Effective crisis management techniques include several important steps.

-• Situational analysis comes first.
-It identifies the underlying reasons behind conflicts.
+• Situational analysis: It identifies the underlying reasons behind conflicts.
 This is the first step in comprehensively understanding the problem.

-• Then, we have mediation and negotiation.
-These are strategies to minimise and cool down conflicts.
+• Mediation and negotiation: These are strategies to minimise and cool down conflicts.
 Conflict management approaches, when implemented, allow us to reach a point of agreement and terminate conflicts harmoniously.

-• Lastly, creating teamwork is needed.
-This encourages collaboration and brings people together to work cooperatively.
+• Team collaboration: This encourages collaboration and brings people together to work cooperatively.
 By doing this, it increases solutions under pressure, leading to a better crisis management approach.

 conflict management crisis